python/cpython/Doc/extending/newtypes_tutorial.rst

-This is what a Noddy object will contain.  ``PyObject_HEAD`` is mandatory at the start of each object struct and defines a field called ``ob_base`` of type c:type:`PyObject`, containing a pointer to a type object and a reference count (these can be accessed using the macros :c:macro:`Py_REFCNT` and :c:macro:`Py_TYPE` respectively).
+This is what a Noddy object will contain.  ``PyObject_HEAD`` is mandatory at the start of each object struct and defines a field called ``ob_base`` of type :c:type:`PyObject`, containing a pointer to a type object and a reference count (these can be accessed using the macros :c:macro:`Py_REFCNT` and :c:macro:`Py_TYPE` respectively).
 The reason for the macro is to abstract away the layout and to enable additional fields in debug builds.